 Once approval is granted for eligibility, to claim the credit, complete Form RPD-41340, Blended Biodiesel Fuel Tax Credit Claim Form, and attach it to your FID-1 with Schedule FID-CR.
+Leave the Credit Approval Number box blank.
 An approval number is not required to claim this credit.